Why is Work Writing to my GP?

 Why Not Send GP or Specialist Reports to HR/Management?

 Managers and HR do not have medical training.
 They are unlikely to have a lot of experience with people working or stopping work due to health conditions.
-Many opinions around health issues are influenced by personal experience, media, prejudice and myths.
-This is not helped by the fact that people are able to Google health conditions and read extraordinary tales of horror and treatment failures without regard for the impact on others.
+Many opinions on health issues are influenced by personal experience, media, prejudice and myths.
+This is not helped by the fact that people are able to Google health conditions and read extraordinary tales of horror and treatment failures without regarding the impact it has on others.

 This approach has no place when deciding a person’s livelihood and how best to help sick or ill workers.
-Health issues should be dealt with on an individual basis, using tried and tested methods.
+Health issues should be dealt with on an individual basis and applying research or medically proved solutions.

 OH Extracts Information

-When the report is returned, the OH professional takes relevant facts from the report that help the management of the worker.
+When the report returns, the OH professional takes relevant facts from the report that helps the management of the worker.

 For example, a manager will not need to know the blood pressure reading and tablets taken to control it.
 But he or she will need to know that Mr Smith cannot drive a fork lift truck or drive a bus until the health condition is under control.
 Some health problems (like blood pressure) are so common that OH professionals suggest sharing the facts with the manager, especially if everybody already knows.
 After all, some people love to talk about their health—warts and all!